 It was at this point that my mother became more than just a chauffeur for me so I could get to the shows.
 She decided that she would like to have a couple of rabbits for her self to show.
 And so came more Netherland Dwarfs.
 At the time she really fancied two colours, Seal Points and Oranges.
 Neither of these colours were very common, but she managed to acquire her first Seal Points from Mr & Mrs Ian Mumford and her first trio of Orange Netherland Dwarfs came from Dave & Sandra Mason from Newcastle who were at that time, Secretaries of Hexham Rabbit & Cavy Club.

 pictured is one of her Orange Dwarfs from Many years later (2010)

 In 1984 I saw a breed at Bacup show which I had never seen before.
 It was a Dwarf Lop.
 I was in love!
 This was absolutely the breed for me.
 Unfortunately they were a relatively new breed and very thin on the ground.
 Early in the following year Susan Carlile managed to acquire a pair of Dwarf Lops.
 The buck came from Margaret Dillon and the doe came from Harry Whittaker and she started to breed them with great success.
-It was a good few months later that I managed to find some.
+It was a good few months later that I managed to find some for myself.

 These were two does (a REW and an Iron Grey) from a man called John Mills from Ulverston in south Cumbria, and about a month later my first buck arrived from Don Riley & Stephen Smith (SGD Stud) and bred from pure Keith Jones stock.
 From the SGD Buck (pictured right) and the Iron Grey Doe from John Mills I produced my first 3 BIS winning Dwarf Lops bred here at Ruskin - ALL in different litters.
 I bought another buck from John a year or so later and when mated to the REW doe I had had from him, we produced another BIS winner, this time being a Seal Point.